South Sulawesi campaign of 1946–1947: Background of the insurgency

 In violation of the Linggadjati Agreement hundreds of freedom fighters from Java made the crossing to assist 'their brothers on Celebes', carrying enormous amounts of smuggled weapons.
-What made things even more confusing was the fact that the resistance of the Indonesians became fragmented into all kinds of - competing - parties, which in turn sometimes entered into alliances with criminal gangs (Rampokkers).
+What made things even more confusing was that the resistance of the Indonesians became fragmented into all kinds of - competing - parties, which in turn sometimes entered into alliances with criminal gangs (Rampokkers).
 In Makassar, Goa, Takalar and Djeneponto, the" Tentara Lipan Badjeng "(The Badjeng Centipedes Army) was working had killed 309 enemies in a few months.
 Among all these enemies indicated by name, all Indonesian civilians, were also children.
 Besides this gang, the "Semoet Merah" (the Red Ant), who specialized in arson, operated in Makassar, but was also guilty of murder and kidnapping.
 In September 1946, the Gelarang of Pantjambeang was murdered on the way to Malino (shot and stabbed to death) with his entire family (18 people).
 In kampong Kandjilo a well was discovered with 80 heads.
 In Tolo, according to the Djannang of Parigi, about 20 people were slaughtered as buffalos and their corpses were thrown into the river.
 The method of killing by these Indonesian 'nationalistic' groups was to lay (or hold) the victim on the ground and cut his neck with a badik (dagger knife).
 In total, at least 1,210 people would have been murdered between June 1946 and July 1947 by these Indonesian fighter groups.

 Despite the Malino Conference in July 1946 which established local federal states in Dutch-controlled parts of Indonesia, the Sulawesi government's effectiveness was weakened by the poor economic situation, agricultural famines and a non-existent civil administration.
 The Indonesian Republic in Java provided training for Sulawesi guerrillas and even dispatched Javanese forces, using the ports of Polongbangkeng and Barru for landing troops and supplies.
 By December 1946, Dutch authority in the island was limited to the confines of Makassar and on the verge of an absolute breakdown.
 Hundreds of government officials and members of the pro-Dutch Eurasian and Indo Chinese community, were attacked and killed.
 The KNIL garrisons, stationed on the island, were not able to provide protection.